 When Mel Gibson galloped across the silver screen as Sir William Wallace in the Academy Award-winning film Braveheart, his beautiful bay mount was big and majestic.
 But in truth, the real William Wallace, a Medieval knight who defeated the English army in the First War of Scottish Independence, was carried to his victories by a rugged pony borne of the rocky Scottish Highlands.

-By the time the Pict warriors battled the invading Romans, the ancestors of today’s Highland Pony had become synonymous with early Scotland.
+By the time the Pict warriors battled the invading Romans, the ancestors of today’s version had become synonymous with early Scotland.

 Used both for labor and for war, the small Scottish horse successfully carried riders against legions of Romans, then went back to pulling carts for this farming people after their enemies were defeated.